-In the context of the overall financial position of the business, combined with strong underlying operational performance, the Board is pleased to propose an ordinary dividend in respect of the year ended 31 March 2021 of £1.3m.
+In the context of the overall financial position of the Company, combined with strong underlying operational performance, the Board is pleased to propose an ordinary dividend in respect of the year ended 31 March 2022 of £0.5m (2021: £1.3m).

 The Board also keeps under constant review the health of the Company's Balance Sheet in the context of our Universal Service Obligations, the inherent commercial risks within our industry and the future demands of our strategy.

 Such factors require that the Board seeks to maintain a disciplined capital investment policy and an appropriate level of liquidity.
-Subject to these necessary business disciplines, Guernsey Post Limited also wishes to fully play its part in supporting the States of Guernsey financially through its investment shareholding, particularly in the challenging times that are currently being faced